 Social Worker for First Steps and WIC

-One position for our Midway Public Health Center and one position for South Regional B team.
-Positions will provide services at the PH Centers, satellites, and community sites, and will also provide home/field visits.
+This position will provide services at the PH Centers, satellites, and community sites, and will also provide home/field visits.
 The SW provides services to low income pregnant and parenting women and their families including health education, limited behavioral health counseling and crisis intervention, care coordination and referrals to meet client/family needs.
 Performance of duties may be autonomous and self-directed, or provided as part of a multi-disciplinary team.

 First Steps (Maternity Support Services and Infant Case Management) and WIC are integrated programs within public health.
 Each discipline (Public Health Nurse, Registered Dietician, Community Health Worker, and Social Worker) provides the full range of program services in addition to those specific to their discipline.
 WIC services include weighing and measuring adults, infants and children, asking general physical health questions, and adding required information into the WIC software program.
 SWs will be also be assisted in obtaining a “Medical Assistant-Registered” certification through DOH for completing finger sticks and use a HemoCue for occasional hemoglobin screenings on WIC participants.

 This position is open to all internal and external qualified candidates.

 South Regional Team B position is 1.0 FTE works 40 hours per week.